mammon-ircd/ircreactor/README.rst

 ircreactor
 ==========

+**NOTE:** This software is in ALPHA and not yet ready for production.
+APIs *can* and likely will change as we develop the library further.

 ircreactor is a library for the conversion of IRC messages into intermediate objects.
 In other words, ircreactor provides the following
 functionality: